Using Infinitives

 Using Infinitives in Special Expressions

-There is a ton of special infinitive constructions in Spanish that use a bewildering variety of prepositions (like a, de, en, and con).
+There are many special infinitive constructions in Spanish that use a bewildering variety of prepositions (like a, de, en, and con).
 Some of them are somewhat logical.
 Others make no sense whatsoever.
-You'll be much better off just memorizing which verbs go in which category than trying to figure out why.
+You’ll be much better off just memorizing which verbs go in which category than trying to figure out why.

 The first category: